Modern Style Set of the Provinces in Edo Brocade, Part I

 1852

-This series is listed as number 171 in Kuniyoshi by Basil William Robinson (Victoria and Albert Museum, London, 1961).
+This series is listed as number 171 in Kuniyoshi by Basil William Robinson (Victoria and Albert Museum, London, 1961), however, its title is transliterated as “Kôto nishiki imayô kuni-zukushi”.
 The prints in this series are each about 14 by 10 inches (36 by 25 centimeters), a size known as ôban.

 Number: 1

-Upper panel: Yamashiro Province; Poet Ono no Komachi
+Upper panel: Yamashiro Province; Poetess Ono no Komachi (小野小町) seated with a servant

 This is another version of the above print.
 It is a less labor-intensive printing than the above, which almost invariably means a later edition.
 In this print, the delicate shading (bokashi) in the background of the upper picture and in the title cartouche was omitted.
 The bokashi in the river was simplified and is less naturalistic.
 Bokashi was achieved by hand-applying a gradation of ink to the wooden printing block rather than inking the block uniformly.
 This hand-application had to be repeated for each sheet of paper that was printed.